 Water Movement: Weak

-Water Region: All - The Rosy Tetra will inhabit all areas of the aquarium, but usually will spend a good deal of their time in the upper or middle or regions.
+Water Region: All - The Rosy Tetra will inhabit all areas of the aquarium, but they usually spend a good deal of their time in the upper or middle regions.

 In a well thought out aquarium the Rosy Tetra will be peaceful, active, and colorful.
-Be sure to keep them in a group of tetras housed together, six is generally accepted as the minimum number.
-This fish will happily school with its relatives like the Rosy Tetra, Black Widow Tetra, White Skirt Tetra, Bleeding Heart Tetra, etc.
+Be sure to keep them in a group of at least 6 tetras.
+This fish will happily school with its relatives, such as the Ornate Tetra, Black Widow Tetra, White Skirt Tetra, and Bleeding Heart Tetra.

-Rowdy neighbors will bring out the worst in them, so keep them with peaceful and non-fin nipping tankmates.
-They will be startled by loud sounds or excessive movement outside the tank as well, so be sure to situate the tank in an appropriately place.
+Rowdy neighbors will bring out the worst in them, so house them with peaceful and non-fin nipping tankmates.
+They will be startled by loud sounds or excessive movement outside the tank as well, so be sure to situate them appropriately.

 Temperament: Peaceful - This fish should never be housed with boisterous tankmates.
-It must be housed in a school of its own kind or closely related fish.
+Instead, it must be kept in a school of its own kind or closely-related fish.

-Same species - conspecifics: Yes - A minimum school of 6, but more are better.
+Same species - conspecifics: Yes - This fish should be kept in a school of at least 6 fish, but more are better.

 Peaceful fish (): Safe